AdobeDocs/analytics-2.0-apis/src/pages/guides/migration.md

 ## Metrics and dimensions

-For 2.0 APIs, metrics and dimension are named slightly different.
-Similarly, the query for individual or the full list of available metrics and dimensions is different.
-Aside from the difference in endpoints (see [How the 2.0 API's work](#how-the-20-apis-work)), the information returned is different.
+The additional differences between 1.4 and 2.0 APIs for retrieving metrics or dimensions include the following:

+* Naming of some components
+* Query structure
+* The type and quantity of information retrieved
+* Obtaining multiple or singular metrics or dimensions
+* Using `expansion` member objects to include more specificity in retrieval options

+**1.4 Dimensions example**

-In the 1.4 APIs, using
+For example, in the 1.4 dimensions request

-**POST** `https://api.omniture.com/admin/1.4/rest/?method=Report.GetElements` with a JSON body specifying at least the report suite, returns the following information for the `browser` dimension:
+**POST** `https://api.omniture.com/admin/1.4/rest/?method=Report.GetElements` with a JSON body specifying at least the report suite, the following information for the `browser` dimension is returned:

 ```json
 {